-Element of Program Expectations/Comments Document Continuing Professional Development and Areas of Practice in BCIA profile under PD Reports Must be completed before paying renewal fees.
+Element of Program Expectations/Comments Element of Frogram Expectations/ comments Document Continuing Professional Development and Practice Area in BCIA account Both must be completed before paying renewal fees.
 Documenting your participation in continuing professional development activities is required of all registrants of the Institute.
 Report your PD hours as you go along in the year rather than waiting until paying annual fees.
-Ensure the required annual and three year minimums are met Reference the PD Guidelines for guidance Regulated registrants are required to complete and accurately report a minimum of 125 PDH over a three-year period ending with the current reporting year with no less than 30 PDH annually.
+Ensure the required annual and three year minimums are met; annual minimum is waived in first year of registration Reference the PD Guidelines for guidance Regulated registrants are required to complete and accurately report a minimum of 125 PDH over a three-year period ending with the current reporting year with no less than 30 PDH annually.
 42 A minimum of 2X/year meetings between articling registrant and mentor PDH on average.
 The expectation of mentors is to provide guidance for articling registrants and monitor their progress through regular meetings.
-Meetings can occur in-person or electronically Mentor to encourage completion of the Articling Program in a timely manner To be "signed off" on program checklist by mentor Track using the BCIA Articling Program page in your BCIA profile Documenting your progress through the Articling Program is important and tracks completion of the program elements.
-End of program documents are uploaded here with the mentor letter and other reference letters sent directly to p.ag@bcia.com
+Meetings can occur in-person or electronically Mentor to encourage completion of the Articling Program in a timely manner To be "signed off" on program checklist by mentor Track using the BCIA Articling Program page in your BCIA account Documenting your progress through the Articling Program is important and tracks completion of the program elements.
+End of program documents are uploaded including the mentor letter and two other references by the articling registrant.